netbrain/zwift/README.md

 `CONTAINER_TOOL=docker zwift` will launch zwift with docker even if podman is installed

-`CONTAINER_CPUS=1.5` will throttle Zwift to use at most 1.5 CPU cores, this is useful on laptops to avoid overheating and subsequent throttling of the CPU by the system.
+`CONTAINER_EXTRA_ARGS=--cpus=1.5` will pass --cpus=1.5 as extra argument to docker/podman (will use at most 1.5 CPU cores, this is useful on laptops to avoid overheating and subsequent throttling of the CPU by the system).

 `USER=Fred zwift` perfect if your neighbor fred want's to try zwift, and you don't want to mess up your zwift config.